urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

     /~waclux-tomwyc/main/~2013.8.23..04.38.31..f259/bin/hello/hoon

 which anyone in Urbit can, see and even use - but we're getting ahead of ourselves.

+###Control characters###

 In any case, what we've seen is that Arvo is a dangerous and powerful operating system which if handled improperly can cause serious injury or loss of life.
 We exaggerate.
 Slightly.

 The first thing you need to know is how to control this tool.
 Try your arrow keys - you'll see that Arvo has traditional Unix history editing.
 Up and down, left and right work, as do the simple emacs controls:

     ^A  go to beginning of line
     ^B  left arrow